thrisharajkumar/clinical-recovery-agent/README.md

 ## Architecture

-**One sentence:** input guardrail → Amy (LLM + tool use) → mocked recommendation engine → output guardrail → patient.
+**One sentence:** input guardrail → assistant (LLM + tool use) → mocked recommendation engine → output guardrail → patient.

 **On the recommendation boundary, stated precisely** (not the looser version):
-Amy does not generate the underlying recommendation.
+The assistant does not generate the underlying recommendation.
 Recommendations originate from the deterministic recommendation engine and are only *communicated* by the LLM layer.
 This is enforced by the tool-use architecture (the LLM must call `get_recommendation` to get one at all —